colmjude/til/docs/development/git-revert-last-commit.md

 #### Delete last commit

-You can remove to commit completely.
+Alternatively, you can remove the commit completely.

 To do so add the `--hard` option to the previous `reset` command.